sameerasw/my-internet/README.md

 3. Please respect auto theming for day and night themes.
 If the website does not have a dark theme, account for dark reader.
 4. Do not use wildcards such as applying transparency for all div elements since that is handled with force theming in the addon.
 5. Every property should include `!important` to make sure it gets applied.
-6. Do NOT leave commented out code.
+6. ~Do NOT leave commented out code.~ Now you can, but still DO NOT!
+But you can add descriptive comments...
+Check rule 15
 7. Don't include `www` in the stylesheet file name.
 8. Add proper comments for each section of a feature at the beginning with a clear but compact description.
 9. For theming similar domains like app.arduino.cc , login.arduino.cc ..... similar urls with `prefixes`, you can add a general style with a leading `+` symbol when creating the stylesheet. ( `+arduino.cc.css` ) [example](https://github.com/sameerasw/my-internet/blob/main/websites/%2Bnixos.org.css)